-Objective 1.6 Parties cooperate in managing shared wildlife resources.
-Aichi Target 4, Target 5, Target 6, Target 7, Target 10, Target 12 and Target 19.

-Indicator 1.6.1: The number of bilateral and multilateral agreements that specifically provide for COmanagement of shared CITES listed species by range States.
+- Objective 1.6 Parties cooperate in managing shared wildlife resources.
+Aichi Target 4, Target 5, Target 6, Target 7, Target 10, Target 12 and Target 19. - Indicator 1.6.1: The number of bilateral and multilateral agreements that specifically provide for comanagement of shared CITES listed species by range States.

-1.6.1a Is your country a signatory to any bilateral and/or multilateral agreements for co-management of shared species?Yes x No If 'Yes', please provide brief details, including the names of the agreements, and which other countries are involved: Agreement with Spain for the co-management of the Iberian Lynx Convention on the Conservation of European Wildlife and Natural Habitats (1979), or Bern Convention, CMS and related Agreements (ACCOBAMS, AEWA, Eurobats) and MoUs (Sharks and Birds of Prey)
+1.6.1a Is your country a signatory to any bilateral and/or multilateral agreements for co-management of shared species?
+Yes 🗌 No 🗶 If 'Yes', please provide brief details, including the names of the agreements, a countries are involved: and which other